yii-tools/forms/docs/field/label.md

 To finish you can also disable the label by the `\Yii\Forms\Field::notLabel()` method.

-For example, the following code for disable the label.
+For example, the following code for disabling the label.

 ```php
 <?php